WHAT YEARS DID DONRUSS MAKE BASEBALL CARDS

 1995 – Designs received a subtle facelift with lighter borders and bigger player photos.
 Standouts included Nomar Garciaparra, Jeff Weaver, and Mariano Rivera.
 The Griffey Jr. card remained a hot commodity.

-Read also: BEST MODERN ERA BASEBALL CARDS
+Read also: HOW TO SELL HIGH VALUE BASEBALL CARDS

 1996 – Donruss continued adding modern photo touches.
 Big names like Javy López, Andruw Jones, and Scott Rolen got their starts.
 The Sammy Sosa rookie became a highly desirable, pricey card.